Why Does Game Character Rigging Often Break the Animation Pipeline?

-Character model is ready, looks great—and then falls into Unity like a wooden puppet because bones are placed arbitrarily and don't match Humanoid Avatar requirements.
-Programmer tries to use a ready-made Animator Controller from Asset Store, but animation blending breaks the pose because root motion is misconfigured.
-This is a typical situation when rigging and animation pipeline aren't designed for the engine from the start.
+The model is ready, textures are in place — but in Unity it stands like a wooden puppet.
+Bones are set arbitrarily and don't map to Humanoid Avatar.
+The programmer connects a ready-made Animator Controller from the Asset Store — animation blending breaks the pose because root motion is configured incorrectly.
+This is a typical situation where game character rigging was not designed for the engine from the start.
+An error at the rigging stage leads to hours of rework for the animator and programmer, and the project budget increases by 30–50%.

 Unity works with two rig types: Generic and Humanoid.
-This choice affects the entire animation pipeline.
+The choice affects the entire animation pipeline.

-Generic rig — Arbitrary bone hierarchy.
-Animations are bound to the specific model; retargeting is impossible.
-Suitable for non-character animation (machinery, doors, creatures with non-standard anatomy).
+Generic rig — arbitrary bone hierarchy.
+Animations are tied to a specific model, retargeting is impossible.
+Suitable for non-character animation (vehicles, doors, creatures with non-standard anatomy).

-Humanoid rig — Unity maps bones to a standard scheme of 17 required bones (spine, head, arms, legs) and up to 32 optional ones.
-After that, any Humanoid animation applies to any Humanoid character.
+Humanoid rig — Unity maps bones to a standard schema of 17 mandatory bones (spine, head, arms, legs) and up to 32 optional ones.
+After that, any Humanoid animation can be applied to any Humanoid character.
 This is the foundation for retargeting and Animator Controller with Blend Tree.
+Humanoid rig speeds up animation creation by 2–3 times compared to Generic, since ready-made animations from the Asset Store work without adaptation.

 Errors that break Avatar mapping:

 - Incorrect bone orientation.
 Unity expects the X-axis to point along the bone toward the child bone.
-If the arm points along Z or -Y, Avatar generates with distorted T-pose.
+If the arm points along Z or -Y — the Avatar will be generated with a distorted T-pose.

 - Extra intermediate bones in the spine chain.
-If there's an unmapped intermediate bone between Spine and Chest, it's lost during retargeting—spine animation looks stiff.
+If there is an unmapped intermediate bone between Spine and Chest — it gets lost during retargeting, spine animation looks stiff.

-- Roll bones (twist bones) — Bones for distributing forearm and thigh twisting.
-In Humanoid, add them as additional (optional) bones and configure weights correctly.
-Without twist bones, the forearm folds ungracefully when the wrist rotates.
+- Roll bones (twist bones) — bones for distributing forearm and thigh twist.
+In Humanoid, they must be added as additional (non-mandatory) bones with correct weight painting.
+Without twist bones, the forearm twists unnaturally when the hand rotates.

 T-pose vs A-pose

-Unity recommends T-pose as the binding pose.
-A-pose (arms lowered at ~45°) technically works, but retargeted animations give slight errors at the shoulder joint.
-For armored characters or wide shoulders, A-pose is sometimes preferable—less stretch on retargeting.
-This decision is made during rigging; changing it later is expensive.
+Unity recommends T-pose as the bind pose.
+A-pose (arms down at ~45°) technically works, but retargeted animations will have small shoulder joint errors — up to 5° deviation.
+For characters with armor or broad shoulders, A-pose is sometimes preferable: less mesh stretching during retargeting.
+The decision is made at the rigging stage, redoing it later is expensive.

 Avatar Mask